kybr/SuperCollider/README.md

 Everything is stubs.
 It "runs" but it does not do anything useful.
 It is currently just a way to expose the similarities and differencies between [Raku][] and [SuperCollider][].

+## Notes

+It is necessary to [augment](https://docs.raku.org/syntax/augment) Block in order to get the frequently-used `{...}.play` syntax.
+Also, serveral useful functions are methods of numbers (e.g., `60.midicps`) and those must be injected as well.

 [Raku]: https://raku.org/
 [SuperCollider]: https://supercollider.github.io/